Evolution of networks with multiple junctions: Integral estimates

 \begin{prop} If assumption~\eqref{endsmooth} holds, the lengths of all the curves are uniformly positively bounded from below and the $L^2$ norm of $k$ is uniformly bounded on $[0,T)$, then the curvature of $\SS_t$ and all its space derivatives are uniformly bounded in the same time interval by some constants depending only on the $L^2$ integrals of the space derivatives of $k$ on the initial network $\SS_0$. \end{prop}

-By using the relations in Lemma~\ref{kexpr}\,, one then gets also estimates for every time and space derivatives of $\lambda$ which finally imply estimates on all the derivatives of the maps $\gamma^i$, stated in the next proposition (see~\cite[pp.~263--266]{mannovtor} for details).
+By using the relations in Lemma~\ref{kexpr}, one then gets also estimates for every time and space derivatives of $\lambda$ which finally imply estimates on all the derivatives of the maps $\gamma^i$, stated in the next Proposition~\ref{unif222} (see~\cite[Pages~263--266]{mannovtor} for details).
+We discuss here explicitly how, in the hypotheses of this proposition, we deal with $\lambda$ and the ``velocity'' $\underline{v}=\gamma_t=k\nu+\lambda\tau$ of the flow.\\ At every $3$--point $O^p$ we have $\sum_{i=1}^3(\lambda^{pi})^2=\sum_{i=1}^3(k^{pi})^2$, by relations~\eqref{stimaklambdaneitripunti}, hence the squared modulus of the velocity $v^2=\vert \underline{v}\vert^2$ is uniformly bounded at every $3$--point, being $k^2$ uniformly bounded by some constant $C$.\\ Then, since $v^2$ is also uniformly bounded at the end--points of $\SS_t$, by assumption~\eqref{endsmooth}, applying the maximum principle to the equation for $v^2$, given by